Danncode10/Bootstrap-Refresher-UI-Building-Lesson-Plan/README.md

 * ✅ Create and link a `style.css` file
 * ✅ Add custom fonts, background colors, shadows
   **🎯 Activity:** Modify a Bootstrap template into your own color theme.

 ---

+## 🧑‍💻 Built by Devs

+This section is for developers who want to practice and showcase their Bootstrap + UI skills by contributing completed lessons!

+### 📂 How to Contribute

+1. Fork this repository 🍴
+2. Create a folder inside `/built-by-devs` named after your GitHub username or name (e.g., `built-by-devs/janedoe`)
+3. Inside your folder, include your lesson files (HTML, CSS, etc.)
+4. Submit a Pull Request ✅

+We'll review and merge great submissions so other learners can be inspired!

+---

+> 🔔 Want to showcase your creativity with Bootstrap + AI?
+Submit your version of any lesson above!

+---

 ## 🛠 Tools You’ll Use